Thank you for your interest in nominating someone for an APEGA Summit Award. Below are tips for creating a compelling nomination.

 What Information to Include

-You can find award criteria in the Evaluation Considerations section of the Summit Award category you would like to nominate someone for.
+You can find award criteria in the Evaluation Considerations section of the Summit Award category you would like to nominate someone for, as well as a template to download to help you develop your nomination.
 Read carefully to see what type of information the selection committee is looking for.

 When you’re ready, create a nominee profile.
 Use headings identical to those listed under the Evaluation Considerations.